Modality: P (in person)

 Writing Across the Curriculum (WAC) Track

-The Writing Across the Curriculum (WAC) Track introduces faculty to the research-based principles of writing across the curriculum and invites them to reimagine their courses, programs, pedagogies, and research practices with these principles in mind.
-This year’s track invites participants to think about writing along three different threads including (1) how writing can be used to meet goals, outcomes, and standards in your courses or programs, (2) how you might rethink your existing writing assignments and strategies in light of the rise of artificial intelligence-powered content generators, and (3) how you might develop a research project that engages with writing as a mode of learning and development for your students.
-Up to 15 faculty participants will earn $500 after full participation in the institute and delivery of a brief report that outlines how ideas learned at the institute will be implemented.
-We invite individuals to apply to work within their own interests, and we also welcome groups from the same unit to apply together to work toward common department/unit level goals.
-No previous WAC experience is needed to participate in this track.
-For more information, please contact WAC Director Laurie A. Pinkert (laurie.pinkert@ucf.edu).
+The Writing Across the Curriculum (WAC) Track engages faculty in the research-based principles of writing across the curriculum and invites them to reimagine their courses, programs, pedagogies, and research practices with these principles in mind.
+This year’s WAC Track invites participants to think about writing along three different threads: (1) how can writing be used to meet goals, outcomes, and standards in courses or programs, (2) how might faculty rethink existing writing assignments and strategies in light of the rise of artificial intelligence-powered content generators, and (3) what research projects might faculty develop that engage with writing as a mode of learning and development for students.